nguyenhoang2009/nginx-sync-configuration/README.md

 # nginx-sync-configuration
-Sychronize configuration across a cluster of NGINX Plus instances.
+Sychronize configuration across a cluster of Nginx Plus instances.
 Though designed for high-availability deployments, the solution works for any cluster.